COMMISSION A PENCIL PORTRAIT

 On the prices page you’ll find a full cost list for different sized portraits, and you can always request a quote for a custom size if you already have a frame in mind.
-The smallest available size for pencil drawings is A4 size – I find that any smaller than this and the detail becomes too fiddly.
+The smallest available size for pencil drawings is 10″ x 12″ (similar to A4 size but a little less rectangular) – I find that any smaller than this and the detail becomes too fiddly.
 However you could also have a square portrait of a similar sort of size.
 Square formats are particularly nice for head-and-shoulders portraits of either people (particularly children) or animals.

 I have a couple of rules of thumb when advising about appropriate sizes, the first of which being that the younger the child, the smaller the portrait ought to be!
-In general I’d say that an A4 size is quite big enough for a single subject, head-and-shoulders pencil portrait – remember also that if you frame your drawing with a mount then this will add some size to your frame all the way round (see the framing page on why framing with a mount is advisable) However if you prefer a larger size or maybe have a big wall to fill then you can of course have an A3 size or square equivalent.
-My second bit of advice however is that you don’t want a person’s head to be drawn larger than it actually is in reality.
+In general I’d say that an 10″ x 12″ is quite big enough for a single subject, head-and-shoulders pencil portrait – remember also that if you frame your drawing with a mount then this will add some size to your frame all the way round (see the framing page on why framing with a mount is advisable) However if you prefer a larger size or maybe have a big wall to fill then you can of course have a larger size.
+Generally though I would advise that you don’t want a person’s head to be drawn too much larger than it actually is in reality.

-For a full-body portrait then A3 size or larger will probably be necessary, and certainly if you want two subjects within one drawing then you’ll need a larger size too – at least A3 for two subjects, and at least A2 for three subjects.
-Above is a diagram showing the typical UK ‘A’ sizes.
-These double in size as the numbers decrease, so A3 is twice the size of A4, and A2 is double that of A3.
+For a full-body portrait then 14″ x 16″ size or larger will probably be necessary, and certainly if you want two subjects within one drawing then you’ll need a larger size too – at least 14″ x 16″ (similar to A3 size) for two subjects, and at least 16″ x 23″ (similar to A2 size) for three subjects.

 Depending on which photo you choose for your portrait the look and feel can be quite different.
 I’m always happy to advise if you’re having difficulty in deciding, but there’s really no ‘right answer’ as to what sort of pose will make the best portrait!
 For instance you may prefer to go for a smiling photo with the subject looking straight ahead, or you might prefer a three-quarter view looking away and a little more contemplative.
 You might prefer quite a formal look, or you might choose a picture where you’ve captured the subject in a more relaxed manner.
 It really depends which photo best represents the subject to you – my advice would be to try taking a variety and then see which one grabs you.
 It may be useful to look through the drawing gallery where there are many different examples and see which style of portrait you prefer.